My Chemical Romance: 2000s

 My Chemical Romance played in many major tours of 2005.
 The band toured with Green Day in 2005 on the "Green Day Presents American Idiot Tour".
 They were also part of the Warped Tour in the same year.
 "For a lot of kids, it's the one thing they look forward to all year," said Gerard Way of the Warped Tour.
 "They save up for it.
 They get to see all the bands they like in one shot."
-Their set list included mostly songs from Three Cheers for Sweet Revenge.

 My Chemical Romance co-headlined the main stage with The Used on the Taste of Chaos tour, before starting their first headlining tour, simply named the "My Chemical Romance Tour".
 The tour launched September 15 in Ohio, stopping at 30 locations in the United States, to promote their album, Three Cheers for Sweet Revenge.
 Supporting acts included Alkaline Trio and Reggie and the Full Effect.
 This tour marked the beginning of the heavy theatrics later showcased in many of their live shows.
 Way expressed his plans for the tour in an interview with MTV, saying, "we'd talked about bringing out dancers for our headlining tour in the fall, but it's a big undertaking; you have to have a bus full of dancers.
 We've always wanted to do a big theatrical tour.
 But you have to do it in steps".

-The band joined headliners Linkin Park on Projekt Revolution 2007, starting on July 25 and ending on September 3, 2007.
-The band played a one-hour set on center stage, opening with "This Is How I Disappear", as flames burst behind the band.
-The set ended with "Cancer", occasionally accompanied by falling confetti, and fireworks.
-Following the Projekt Revolution tour, they opened for Bon Jovi in October and then departed for a European Tour with Mindless Self Indulgence.
+The band joined headliners Linkin Park, along with Taking Back Sunday, on Projekt Revolution 2007, starting on July 25 and ending on September 3, 2007.
+During the tour, Gerard Way married Mindless Self Indulgence bassist Lindsey "Lyn Z" Ballato.
+Following the Projekt Revolution tour, they opened for Bon Jovi in October 2007.

 2010s

 On September 19, 2010, the band announced "The World Contamination Tour", which took place in parts of the UK, France, Amsterdam and Germany.

 The band embarked on a joint tour of the United States with Blink-182 in 2011.
+The tour was announced on May 23, 2011 when both bands gathered at the Rainbow Bar and Grill in West Hollywood.
+Members of the band's fan clubs had the first chance at tickets to all shows, in an exclusive pre-sale that began on June 6.
+On June 8, anyone who "liked" the Honda Civic Tour's Facebook page gained access to tickets.
+All remaining tickets went on sale to the general public on June 10 via Ticketmaster.com and LiveNation.com.

 The band reunited out of the public eye in 2017 and announced a reunion show on October 31, 2019, which took place in Los Angeles on December 20, 2019, extending this to a small tour consisting of dates in Australia, New Zealand and Japan a week later.